yvelikova/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 The Discovery Agent is used to discover new deployments and stage updates to existing deployments.
 Once they are discovered, the related APIs are published to AMPLIFY Central, in one of the following publication modes, so that they become available for any consumer.
 See [centralMode](/docs/central/connect-api-manager/discovery-agent-flags/).

 * Catalog item publication (disconnected mode): Customers  expose their APIs globally for their consumers but keep the API management at the Gateway level.
-* API Service publication (connected mode): Customers manage their APIs from the AMPLIFY platform.
+* Environment / API Service publication (connected mode): Customers manage their APIs from the AMPLIFY platform.
 WILL NOT BE FULLY IMPLEMENTED UNTIL Q3-2020.

 As soon as an API is published, the identifier of the asset in AMPLIFY Central is kept in a custom field at the api level.
 The name of the custom field is defined in [APIMANAGER_PROXYAPICIDFIELD](/docs/central/connect-api-manager/discovery-agent-variables/).